pranaybobde/pranaybobde/README.md

 - 🔭 I’m currently working on my problem sovling skills and coding skills.
 - 🌱 I’m more into Machine Learning, Deep Learning and Computer Vision in Artificial Intelligence.
 - 👯 I’m looking to explore new things in my own field.
-- 🤔 I’m looking for help in finding a Python-AI developer/Data Scientist.
+- 🤔 I’m looking for help in finding a job role as Python-AI developer/Data Scientist.
 - 💬 Ask me about python and machine learning.
 - 📫 How to reach me:- through my social media handles
 - 😄 Pronouns:- He/Him